kraxli/vimwiki-task/README.md

 * [ ] use python and vim coding standards
 * [ ] much more functionality
 * [ ] your contribution :-)
+* [ ] for ShowPast / ShowNextDays ... match/highlight only due dates (not start dates) or math the range and not dates displayed only
+* [ ] SortByStartDate do not sort due dates only lines